How To Write A Novel

 This online novel writing course is a writer’s workshop, offering the opportunity to share your work in a friendly, supportive and creative online community.
 By the end of the course, you will be able to critique your own writing, recognising strengths and weaknesses of composition, edit your own work, and have the knowledge to complete a sustained narrative, take it to the final draft, and approach an agent with confidence.

 ‘This course has really given me a buzz and a springboard to completing an idea which I had in my head, managed a rough draft but didn’t know where to go from there.
-Stephen has introduced me to some incredibly talented fellow writers on this online course and we spark off each other, creating friendly and encouraging discussions and critique on our work in progress.
+I was introduced to some incredibly talented fellow writers on this online course and we spark off each other, creating friendly and encouraging discussions and critique on our work in progress.
 Stephen has given me invaluable and in depth advice and suggestions on the exercises, and I am amazed that indeed, I do have the will and tools to do this.
 I would highly recommend this course to anyone, Stephen’s knowledge of the writing industry is incredible and his encouragement has really helped me to focus on bringing my ideas to life.’
 Jane Markland

 Booking your place